aragubas/TNotepad/README.md

 ## How to build
 Just download the project and open with Visual Studio 2013 or newer.
-You will also need to download/compile [Taiyou UI Library](https://github.com/aragubas/TaiyouUILibrary/)
+You will also need to download/compile [Taiyou UI Library](https://github.com/aragubas/TaiyouUILibrary/) and [Taiyou Utils Library](https://github.com/aragubas/TaiyouUtils)

 ## Screenshots!
 Just to put some image there